Klyvra Documentation

 Create an admin account, understand the SSO flow, and log into every app.

-1 Create the Authentik Admin
+1 Log In as Authentik Admin

-Open http://auth.localhost/if/flow/initial-setup/ in your browser.
+Open http://auth.localhost in your browser.
+Log in with:

 2 Explore the Admin Panel